kaifresh/ExperimentJS/README.md

 - [Getting participant information](https://kaifresh.github.io/ExperimentJS/Trials.html#.getPptInfo)
 - [Interstimulus pause (black screen between trials)](https://kaifresh.github.io/ExperimentJS/Pause.html)
 - [Callbacks](https://kaifresh.github.io/ExperimentJS/Trials.html#.setMidpointCallback) (defining custom behaviours at the start, middle and end of your experiment)

+***

+### NEWS

+#### 22/09/17
+- *ExperimentJS* is currently in beta, if you experience any issues with this library please feel free to raise an issue or contribute your own fix!
+- New stimuli & experimental paradigms will be added in future versions!